 5. Use a Bot Management Solution

 The best way to prevent credential stuffing attacks is to use a robust bot management platform.
-The Arkose Labs bot management platform is a critical part of an overall cybersecurity strategy that blocks bots and provides an improved experience for legitimate users.
-It offers a unique combination of real-time risk assessments, machine learning analytics, transparent risk insights, and powerful attack response.
-Choose between invisible risk assessments with Arkose Detect, or full-spectrum detection and response, through Arkose Protect.
+Arkose Bot Manager is a critical part of an overall cybersecurity strategy that blocks bots and provides an improved experience for legitimate users.
+The platform offers a unique combination of real-time risk assessments, machine learning analytics, transparent risk insights, and powerful attack response.

 Arkose Labs $1 Million Credential Stuffing Warranty

 Arkose Labs offers the world’s first and only $1 Million Credential Stuffing Warranty that protects businesses from the multifaceted costs that result from compromised accounts, such as legal costs, identity monitoring costs, forensic services, and more.
 Your business can rest assured that both security and customer experience are uncompromised.
 To learn more about Arkose Labs $1 Million Credential Stuffing Warranty, book a demo today!

 Credential stuffing vs password spraying: What is the difference?

 Credential stuffing involves using stolen login information to gain access to other applications and websites.
 It exploits the risks of password reuse, as attackers can use stolen credentials to access other online accounts.